-- Insert the winch strap hook into the sewn loop end of the strap beneath the couch. - Be sure the winch ratchet pawl is in the locking position (against the gear teeth) before cranking. - Crank the winch handle clockwise slowly, a few "clicks" at a time, until the room is fully retracted.
+- Attach the hook end of the winch belt through the looped end of seat belt material fastened to the floor of the slideout room. - Be sure the winch ratchet pawl is in the locking position (against the gear teeth) before cranking.

+Cranking the winch handle clockwise slowly, a few "clicks" at a time, until the room is fully retracted.
 Allow about 10 minutes to crank room in fully.